Bubblin-Superbooks/emma/README.md

 A nifty [superbook](https://bubbl.in/faq) for book-lovers on the web.

-Brought to you by [Bubblin Superbooks](https://bubbl.in/about) - an online café for good books.
+Brought to you by [Bubblin Superbooks](https://bubbl.in/about) - an online café of books.

 First of its kind, this manuscript uses only HTML, CSS and JavaScript to render a timeless English classic on your brwoser.
 Feel free to read or share this with anyone for FREE!